 Citizenship, Borders, and the State

-This course assessed the constructions of citizen, border, and state in order to identify how they are justified, their impacts, whether they are worthwhile constructions, and how we could reconstruct other futures.
+This course assessed the constructions of citizen, border, and state to identify how they are justified, their impacts, whether they are worthwhile constructions, and how we could reconstruct other futures.

 INTRODUCTION TO POLITICAL SCIENCE

 This course analyzed institutions, participation, ideas, and ideologies in politics as well as the relationship between them.
 Topics included the state, justice, and democracy.
 I co-taught this course by taking over the winter term.